-This policy framework does not seek to directly steer the development of arts and culture in the district, as this is creative, innovative and, at times, has strong local ownership.
+This investment framework is not intended to steer the development of arts and culture in the district, which is creative, innovative and, at times, has strong local ownership.
 However, it will provide clear guiding principles and criteria that reflect the Council's priorities and underpin its investment and use of resources.

-It is recognised that this policy framework sits alongside, but is distinct from, other strategies including the Lancaster District Arts Framework, the Cultural Heritage Strategy and the strategic plans of a range of cultural organisations in the district, the North West and nationally, all of which the Council may consider separately.
+It is recognised that this policy framework sits alongside, but is distinct from and has a different purpose to other strategies including the Lancaster District Arts Framework, the Cultural Heritage Strategy and the strategic plans of a range of cultural organisations in the district, the North West and nationally, all of which the Council may consider separately.